rkurchin/Nodariety.jl/README.md

 radiality_centrality: Niels Abel
 ```

-We can also ask about largest connected clusters...

-There are also some functions for looking at the demographics of the folks represented (unsurprisingly, they are overwhelmingly European and male)...
+We can also ask about largest connected clusters (see `get_clusters` and `trim_graph` functions), and check out the `node_histogram` function for ways to directly probe the demographics of the folks represented in this dataset (unsurprisingly, they are overwhelmingly European and male)...

 ## I want to contribute!